apache/jackrabbit-oak/oak-doc/src/site/markdown/security/user/authorizableaction.md

 ### Default Actions

-The default implementations of the `AuthorizableAction` interface present with OAK match the implementations available with Jackrabbit 2.x:
+The default implementations of the `AuthorizableAction` interface are present with Oak 1.0:

 * `AccessControlAction`: set up permission for new authorizables
 * `PasswordAction`: simplistic password verification upon user creation and password modification